How to manage storage volumes#

 Use the following command to set configuration options for a storage volume:

-lxc storage volume set my-pool my-volume snapshots.expiry 1M
+incus storage volume set my-pool virtual-machine/my-vm snapshots.expiry 1M

 You can also edit the storage volume configuration by using the following command: